YIZHE12/Math_AI_pre/README.md

 The above means that for V100, the contribution of theta(100-9) is only 1/3 as the contribution fo theta(100).

 b.
 Bias correction
 In exponentially eighted average, we have the first average point V0 = 0, that means that at the beginining of the averaging point, the averaged is lower than what is ideal.
-As in the below group, instead of getting the green curve, we get the orange curve.
+As in the below group, instead of getting the purple curve, we get the green curve.
 Bias correction is a method to correct this effect.
 However, in DL, bias correction is not always applied as we may only care the later values but not the initial values.
+(The red curve is by conventional averaging method).

 <img src="weightdecay3.jpg" width="500">